fr33r/memory.dump/rants/resource_ownership.markdown

 >Garbage in, garbage out.

-It's incredible to me how much time and effort I have spent in my career as a software engineer disputing with other engineers what their software is responsible for.

-In particular, I have been hit with these challenges when discussing RESTful API architectures.
-Many of those that I work with have a difficult time understanding what it means to have a RESTful API and what all responsibilities come along with it.

-In particular I have been truly baffled by the lack of **resource ownership**.
+Ironically, in my career as an API engineer, I have faced several challenges when it comes time for me to write a RESTFul API that integrates with another RESTful API.
+The RESTful API I need to interact with could be a source system API, an API written by a third-party, etc. Of the many obstacles I have encountered, the most troubling has been the absence of **resource ownership**.

 What do I mean?